What Is Fee Simple In Real Estate? How It Works And Why It Matters

 But if you’re like most people, you probably don’t know what this type of ownership is and what rights it grants you.
 Fortunately, despite its unusual name, this form of ownership is relatively easy to understand.

-What Is Fee Simple Ownership?
+Fee Simple Definition

 The real estate term fee simple describes a landowner’s complete and total ownership of a piece of land and all properties on it.
-The fee simple owner may do anything they wish on the land, as long as it falls within established easements and zoning laws.
+The fee simple owner may do anything they wish on the land as long as it falls within established easements and zoning laws.

 You also have the right to sell the land and its buildings whenever you want.
 Or you can pass down the property to whomever you’d like.